yurijmikhalevich/rclip/README.md

 For a detailed demonstration, watch the video: https://www.youtube.com/watch?v=tAJHXOkHidw.

+### Similar image search

-You can also use another image as a query by passing a file path or even an URL to the image file, and **rclip** will find the images most similar to the one you used as a query.
+You can use another image as a query by passing a file path or even an URL to the image file, and **rclip** will find the images most similar to the one you used as a query.
 If you are referencing a local image via a relative path, you **must** prefix it with `./`.
 For example:

 ```bash
 cd photos && rclip ./cat.jpg